xster/flutter-wiki/Issue-hygiene.md

 ## When will my bug be fixed?

-To determine when a bug will be fixed, look at the milestone.
+To determine when a bug will be fixed, look at the priority and milestone.

-If it has no milestone, it may not yet have been triaged.
+If it has no milestone and no priority, it may not yet have been triaged.

-If the milestone is "Stretch Goals", "Future", or "Declined customer request", we are not planning on working on the bug.
-We apologize.
-We are but a small team with an infinite amount of work, so we have to set boundaries.
-Consider escalating the issue, as described below.
+If it has no priority, it may not yet have been triaged."

-If the milestone is "Goals", then we are not planning on working on it any time soon, but we agree that it's something we should work on in the coming years.
-Consider escalating the issue, as described below, to raise its priority further.
+If the priority is labeled as a `P3`, we are likely to address in the near term; we just need to find time.

-If the milestone is "Unassigned customer work" or "Near-term goals", then we are likely to address the issue in the near term, we just need to find time.
-Please hold on.
+If the issue is labeled as a `P4`, we are not planning to work on it anytime soon, but we agree it's something we should work on in the coming years.
+Consider escalating the issue to raise its priority further.

 Otherwise, the milestone should be a precise description of when we expect the work to be done by.
 It may not be accurate; we often end up slipping